bassdude5/Java_Reflection/readme.txt

 parsing class that will take in a string argument and just output the parsed value.
 All the method calling was done with Reflection, and the classes were created using reflection as well.

+All of the serialization is done using reflection, and should output a exact copy of the original file passed in.

 ========================================================================
 Slack days: